-Parameter Description requested-update-mode The update-mode requested by the most recent ROCF- START operation (see 3.4.2.10) if the service instance is in the 'active' state; 'undefined' otherwise. return-timeout-period The maximum time period (in seconds) permitted from when a confirmed ROCF operation is invoked until the return is received by the invoker (see 4.1.3). transfer-buffer-size The size of the transfer buffer (see 3.1.9): the value of this parameter shall indicate the number of ROCF-TRANSFER-DATA invocations that can be stored in the transfer buffer.
+Parameter Description requested-update-mode The update-mode requested by the most recent ROCF-START operation (see 3.4.2.10) if the service instance is in the 'active' state; 'undefined' otherwise. return-timeout-period The maximum time period (in seconds) permitted from when a confirmed ROCF operation is invoked until the return is received by the invoker (see 4.1.3). transfer-buffer-size The size of the transfer buffer: the value of this parameter shall indicate the number of ROCF-TRANSFER-DATA and ROCF-SYNC-NOTIFY invocations that can be stored in the transfer buffer.
+The precise specification of the transfer buffer size may be found in 3.1.9.

-3.10.2.8.1 If result is 'negative result', the diagnostic parameter shall be present in the return, and its value shall be one of the following:

-- a) 'duplicate Invoke-ID'-the value of the invoke-ID parameter is the same as the invoke-ID of a previous, outstanding operation; - b) 'unknown parameter'-the value of rocf-parameter does not identify an ROCF parameter that is recognized by the service provider; - c) 'other reason'-the reason for the negative result will have to be found by other means.

-3.10.2.8.2 If result is 'positive result', the diagnostic parameter shall not be present in the return.
+- 3.10.2.8.1 If result is 'negative result', the diagnostic parameter shall be present in the return, and its value shall be one of the following: - a) 'duplicate Invoke-ID'-the value of the invoke-ID parameter is the same as the invoke-ID of a previous, outstanding operation; - b) 'unknown parameter'-the value of rocf-parameter does not identify an ROCF parameter that is recognized by the service provider; - c) 'other reason'-the reason for the negative result will have to be found by other means. - 3.10.2.8.2 If result is 'positive result', the diagnostic parameter shall not be present in the return.

-3.10.3.1 If result is 'positive result', the value of the ROCF parameter specified in the invocation shall be provided to the user in the return.

-3.10.3.2 If result is 'negative result', no ROCF parameter value shall be returned to the user.

-3.10.3.3 The state of the provider shall not change.
+- 3.10.3.1 If result is 'positive result', the value of the ROCF parameter specified in the invocation shall be provided to the user in the return. - 3.10.3.2 If result is 'negative result', no ROCF parameter value shall be returned to the user. - 3.10.3.3 The state of the provider shall not change.